MoserMichael/my-notes/dev-gotchas.md

 (i guess this repo will still hold my thoughts, protected by the fact that those in charge will not care about my scribble)

-... but now i see that it doesn't serve me any purpose, and my attention is their currency - so I am literally feeding the trolls...
+... but now i see that it doesn't serve me any purpose, and my attention is their currency - so I am literally feeding the trolls

 (now let's see i i can follow all this through.
 So far i have always crawled back to online forum participation - upon the slightest provocation)